A year after Sandy, New York's Rockaway surfers ride on

 Evidence of Sandy's lasting impact was all around as the surfers gathered.
 But for that afternoon at least, few seemed to care.
 Spectators sipped on cans of beer, contestants posed for photographs.
 The master of ceremonies, dressed as Batman, got some people dancing.

 The contest itself was hard fought.
-The waves reached 4 feet, sometimes higher.
+The waves reached 4 feet (1.2 meters), sometimes higher.
 The nun lost her coif in the surf; Wyatt Earp lost his chaps.